macejiko/dcc/README.md

 ## Usage

-This command will generate folder in current dir after anwsers on user promts:
+This command will generate folder in current dir after anwsers on user prompts:

 `docker run --rm -v $(pwd):/user/local -it macejiko/dcc <https_path_to_git_repo>`